Bork1507/TestFR/README.md

 # TestFR
 Program in development

-The programm for testing fiscal printes
+The program for testing fiscal printers

 Supported fiscal printers:
 from the company Service Plus, Russia: